 We all try our hardest to keep our focus at work, but more often than not we get distracted when we hear a strange noise or see movement in our peripheral vision.
 When a see-through glass wall is all that’s separating employees from the action around the rest of the office, they can see — and depending on construction, hear — everything happening outside the meeting room.
 That could mean they will be more likely to lose focus on the work issues being discussed.

 It works in reverse, too.
 Not only can employees be distracted by seeing their coworkers moving around outside the room, they may also be aware that their coworkers can watch them.
 Every stress-induced outburst, every visitor checking in with the iPad lobby reception software, every sneeze, and everything in between — is on full display.

 Feeling like a goldfish in a fishbowl is not going to make that challenging presentation any easier, especially for introverts.

-As you begin creating an effective workspace design, consider how glass walls can positively affect your bottom line.
+As you plan an effective workspace design, consider how glass conference room walls can positively affect your bottom line.

 Because any and everyone can see through those glass walls, employees are encouraged to work a little harder and make better use of their time.
 No one wants to be caught slacking off during an important meeting.
+Plus, there will be a shared sense of responsibility to protect everyone's safety in the office.
+People will feel safer when they can see everyone adhere to health and safety measures.
 Glass walls allow everyone to hold each other accountable.

 There's another subtle effect: Stretches of transparent glass project an image of openness.
 So if your company has a culture of transparency, glass walls give the right impression.